It's time to start off another week in the scarlet nation and The Monday Morning Kickoff gets you going with the latest in Rutgers athletics.

 “It feels pretty good to get the offer,” Rucci told Scarlet Nation.
 “I like the direction they are headed in with Coach Ash.
 I think they have big things ahead of them.”

 Next up for the Scarlet Knights is a Saturday road contest at Illinois, who was thumped by Iowa this past weekend by a score of 45-16.
 Illinois is now 2-3 and have been installed as 3-point favorites over Rutgers in next weekend

-Ash will hold his weekly press conference today inside The Hale Center and Scarlet Nation will be on hand providing LIVE updates.
+This morning, Head coach Chris Ash will hold his weekly press conference and Scarlet Nation will be on the scene with LIVE updates.

 The take from center court (Rutgers Basketball)

 “I have a real good relationship with head coach Steve Pikiell.
 We are so close because he showed to me that he really needs me as a part of the program,” Carter said.
 “He’s the one who did most of the recruiting throughout this process.
 He’s also just a player’s coach, he’s just a guy who really gets along with all of his players.
 I’m also close with some of the other members of the staff, but I’m the closest with Coach Pikiell.”

 There are still some time before Rutgers’ first meet of the season, although some of its grapplers were in action over the weekend.
 Senior Richie Lewis was among them and won the 70kg title at the U23 World Team Trials last night in Rochester, Minn.